Mixed feelings, big, overwhelming, not to be missed, the Blue Mosque, Hagia Sofia, Turkish Delight, Aya Sofia

 There are some nice viewing points to take pictures at the castle.
 Oh admission here was 25 tl.

 That was quite a bit for one day.

-So we go to the grand bazaar for which Jeff has zero interest, it is like being at a huge market, or like all those booths at stampede, like a maize, but these booths are selling leather, furs, gold jewellery, carpets, junky souvenirs, candy, turkish delight, 3500 booths under a roof, I am scared I will lose Jeff, get lost and never find him, it is a relief to get back to the square and blue sky.
+So we go to the Grand Bazaar for which Jeff has zero interest, it is like being at a huge market, or like all those booths at stampede, like a maize, but these booths are selling leather, furs, gold jewellery, carpets, junky souvenirs, candy, turkish delight, 4400 booths under a roof, I am scared I will lose Jeff, get lost and never find him, it is a relief to get back to the square and blue sky.
 The Grand Bazaar is one of the largest and oldest covered markets in the world.
+The original shopping mall.
 Something like 300,000 people visit daily.
 It is a real hullabaloo with vendors calling out to you, tourists hustling by, tea boys running around with tea for the merchants and their friends who squat casually outside their booth.

 Tea seems to be the common drink, served in little glasses.
 At restaurants, if they like you, they give you a free glass of tea at the end.
 We could never figure out why or why not tea was offered, but we learned to tip accordingly.